The Verb “To Be” Explained With Examples

 • He was late for work.

-By learning how to use the verb “to be” correctly, you can become a more confident and effective communicator.
+By learning how to use this verb correctly, you can become a more confident and effective communicator.
 With practice, you’ll be able to use this versatile verb with ease!

 Subscribe To Our Newsletter